 Pelvic digit (11th finger)

-50 years old with abdominal pain.
+Abdominal pain.
 No prior medical or surgical history.

 Loading Stack -

 Osseous linear structure divided into three segments joined by pseudo-articulations within left abdominal wall soft tissue, arising from the level of pubic symphysis, representing a pelvic/abdominal digit.